Hinckley Institute of Politics: Legislative

 Hinckley Interns function as support staff to aid legislators during the spring semester of each year.
 An intern may be asked to track legislation, write speeches, attend committee meetings, research issues, and analyze bills.
 Hinckley interns at the Utah State Legislature must adapt to a rigorous work schedule, take initiative in planning and organizing, and develop an effective working relationship with legislators.
 The Utah State Legislature Internship program offers students unparalleled access to the Utah legislative process.
 Interns serve as full-time staff to legislators, lobbyists, and the media during the 45-day legislative session that begin in late January and work on a part-time basis in the weeks preceding the start of the session.
 Legislative interns are not able to take other classes during this session due to the full-time work schedule.
-Each legislative intern is paid $2,775 by the Office of Legislative Research and General Counsel.
+Each legislative intern up to $4,000 by the Office of Legislative Research and General Counsel.
 State legislative interns represent the University of Utah and the Hinckley Institute of Politics, and therefore, the highest conduct is expected.

-National
+Washington, D.C.

-The Hinckley Institute of Politics has sent interns to Washington, D.C. since 1973, providing more than 100 students annually with full-time, paid internships in a variety of government institutions, public advocacy groups, and media/consulting firms.
+The Hinckley Institute of Politics has sent interns to Washington, D.C., since 1965, providing more than 100 students annually with full-time, paid internships in a variety of government institutions, public advocacy groups, and media/consulting firms.
 Hinckley interns are provided internship scholarships to cover expenses (if internship is unpaid), subsidized housing in central DC apartments, and up to 12 hours of academic credit.

 These interns work for members of the Utah delegation on Capitol Hill, the U.S. Supreme Court, and major think tanks that affect American national policy.
 Offices that have hosted Hinckley interns include the Department of Health and Human Services, the Democratic National Committee, the Republican National Committee, the House Committee on International Relations, and the White House.
 Students shadow legislators, congressmen and senators as well as learn the methods of lobbying, media coverage, and communication within the U.S. national government.

 Notable National Internship Opportunities

 In 2008 the Hinckley Institute of Politics teamed up with the Li Ka-shing Foundation in Hong Kong, China to send five students from the University of Utah and seven students from Shantou University in Shantou, China to work as student journalists during the 2008 presidential election.
 The students were led by Frank Folwell, former photography editor of USA Today and his wife Sherry Riccardi.
 The students attended both the Democratic and Republican Conventions.
-From there they traveled to Washington, D.C. where they established their headquarters in the offices of Policy Impact, a lobbying and public relations organization under the leadership of William Nixon (a Fellow of the Hinckley Institute of Politics).
+From there they traveled to Washington, D.C., where they established their headquarters in the offices of Policy Impact, a lobbying and public relations organization under the leadership of William Nixon (a Fellow of the Hinckley Institute of Politics).